 Where to Start: The Heavy ’70s

-Posted in Where to Start on July 14th, 2010 by H.P.
-TaskmasterThis, admittedly is a hard one.
+Posted in Where to Start on July 14th, 2010 by JJ KoczanThis, admittedly is a hard one.
 Let’s say we take the über-gods out.
 Black Sabbath, Led Zeppelin, Deep Purple, Jimi Hendrix, Hawkwind, bands like that.
 Even if you’re just getting started on ’70s rock, you already know they were massively influential and you don’t need me to rehash, fun as it is to do on occasion.

 The purpose of this list is to give you some more obscure artists to check out and see where the foundation of modern heavy rock (be it stoner, doom, etc.) comes from.
 I’ll admit to having zero personal expertise on the ’70s.
-I was born
+I was born in 1981, so it’s not like I was there.
+Nonetheless, bear with me and maybe you’ll find something you haven’t yet heard.

 Or maybe you know everything about ’70s rock and want to school me in the comments.
 Hey, I’ll take it.
 Here’s my list of starting points, no real order: